reaktoro/reaktoro/CONTRIBUTING.md

 1. Fork this repository
 2. Clone the repository at your machine
-3. Add your changes in a branch
+3. Add your changes in a branch named after what's being done (`lower-case-with-hyphens`)
-4. Make a pull request to reaktoro/Reaktoro
+4. Make a pull request to `reaktoro/Reaktoro`, targeting the `master` branch

-Before start any change to Reaktoro, we will love hear and discuss your idea in a issue.
+Before starting any change to Reaktoro, we would love to hear about and discuss your idea in a GitHub issue.
 In this way, we can help ensure that your time will be well spent and your contribution will be accepted.

-If you are interested in contributing with the development of Reaktoro but don't know how, please get in touch!!
+If you are interested in contributing with the development of Reaktoro but don't know how, please get in touch.